 missinglink_callback.set_properties( display_name='Keras neural network', description='Two dimensional convolutional neural network')

 Next, pass the callback that you just created to Keras.
 Modify the

 model.fitfunction to the following statement:

 At this point, you have performed the train and validation stages of running the experiment.
 Running the test stage is optional and can be done in the next step:

 (Optional) To add a test scope, replace the evaluation with MissingLink's test scope and evaluate the model as usual within the test scope as detailed below.OR

 with missinglink_callback.test(model): score = model.evaluate_generator(test_generator)

-If you do implement this step, MissingLink automatically adds a confusion matrix, which you can view under the Test tab for the experiment:
+If you do implement a testing context, MissingLink automatically adds a confusion matrix and a table of standard test metrics, all viewable under the Test tab for the experiment.